 The main attraction in this area is the Lincoln Center for the Performing Arts, America's premier ballet, opera, and symphonic music venue, as well as a centre for theatre and film.
 The Lincoln Center includes New York's famed Julliard School, the New York Philharmonic, the Metropolitan Opera, the New York City Ballet, and other cultural icons.

-Whereas big deals like the Philharmonic may sell out months in advance, you may still be able to enjoy some chamber music or a film.
+Whereas the Philharmonic may sell out months in advance, you may still be able to enjoy some chamber music or a film.
 The centre is a stop along our New York City walks.

-Sadly, there aren't many hotels in this area, but you do find a huge hostel, which is discussed in the Finding suitable accommodation section.
+Sadly, there aren't many hotels in this area, but you do find a humongous hostel, the HI New York City Hostel, which may have a bed for you..

 Upper East Side

-Not to be outgunned by the culture on the westside, the Upper East Side has icons of its own, such as the Metropolitan Museum of Art and Solomon R. Guggenheim Museum of Modern Art.
+Not to be out gunned by the culture on the west side, the Upper East Side has weapons of its own, such as the Metropolitan Museum of Art and Solomon R. Guggenheim Museum of Modern Art.

 You'll have a chance to visit these on the New York City walks.